glasnt/talks/2019_10_PyGotham.podium/slides.md

 Now this is very very much an overgeneralisation, as there is an entire other talk on the complexities of infrastrcutre as a service.

 but there is a reason I mentioned this
 ---
+class: title
+## What<br>do you want<br>to worry about?
+???

+what do you want to worry about

+if you don't have an opinion, choose a platform as a service.

+if you have opinions or requirements, choose infrastructure as a service.

+---
 <br><br>